LoLab-MSM/Boolean_rules_creator/README.md

 #
 ### EMT Transition
 For models with more than one steady state, as seen with the EMT model in the paper, unsupervised model optimization is used to generate the correct rule list.
+Since the optimization process is a very computationally intense task, we didn't it fit to include a Jupyter notebook with a walkthrough.
+Instead, we recommend setting up the process on a server.

 In order to run the optimization, use the 'optimization.py' file, which includes:
 * the execution of the rule creation from the file rule_creator.py using the function creationg_rules()